Entanglement-ergodic quantum systems equilibrate exponentially well

+which holds for any $\beta>1$, shows that all the R\'enyi entropies with $\alpha>1$ have the same scaling behaviour.
+It therefore does not matter which one we consider and in the following we therefore mostly consider the case $\alpha=2$.

-This discussion suggests that we should require a volume law in terms of some R\'enyi entropy with $\alpha>1$.
-Indeed, recently there has been an increasing amount of numerical results and theoretical arguments that show that energy eigenstates of generic non-integrable quantum systems with finite energy density have this property (see, for example, Refs.~\cite{Garrison2015,Nakagawa2018,Lu2017,Huang2017,Vidmar2017,Vidmar2017a,PhysRevB.92.180202}).
+Recently there has been an increasing amount of numerical results and theoretical arguments that show that energy eigenstates of generic non-integrable quantum systems with finite energy density have this property (see, for example, Refs.~\cite{Garrison2015,Nakagawa2018,Lu2017,Huang2017,Vidmar2017,Vidmar2017a,PhysRevB.92.180202}).
 These results fit well to, and indeed are partly motivated by, the observation that certain properties of complex, strongly interacting systems at finite energy density can be well described by assuming that their Hamiltonians are \emph{random matrices} \cite{Berry1985,Prosen1999,Mueller2004,Kollath2010,Keating2015,Kos2017}, despite the Hamiltonians being local {and thus belonging to a set of measure zero.
-It is well known that eigenstates of random matrices whose eigenbases are distributed according to the Haar-measure are with very high probability close to being maximally entangled in large systems \cite{Lubkin1978,Lloyd1988,Page1993}.
-Such eigenstates thus obey a volume law in terms of \emph{all} R\'enyi-entropies \cite{Nadal2010}.
+It is well known that Haar random quantum states have extensive R\'enyi entanglement entropy on bipartite systems with very high probability \cite{Lubkin1978,Lloyd1988,Page1993,Nadal2010,Nadal2011}.
+Since eigenstates of random Hamiltonians are distributed according to the Haar-measure, we expect that eigenstates of random Hamiltonians fulfill a volume law in terms of all R\'enyi entropies with very high probability \cite{HaarNote}.